Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: Added some reactivity to the contact panel on the portfolio and got it hosted with github pages.
 Also started working on accessibility features for the 20i website.

+## 8/8/22

+Todays Progress: Almost finished adding axe accessibility features to the 20i website.
+It took pretty much all day working on those but im happy to be pretty much finish aside from some final touches to the contact page.

+Thoughts: A11y isnt too bad but I would like to build some visual components down the line.
+It'l be interesting to see what other projects or further a11y features Keith has in mind.